wil-scott/personal-portfolio/content/posts/linux-headers-for-orange-pi-zero3.md

 draft = false
 type = "post"
 +++
 After successfully bringing up my Zero3 I wanted to learn more about kernel module development.
 While following along with an introductory tutorial I wrote a makefile to handle the compilation of `.c` files into `.ko` files that I could load.
-The makefile was fairly simple - it had a single command to :
+The makefile was fairly simple - it had a single recipe for compiling the module:
 ```
 obj-m += mymodule.o